oat-sa/simple-roster/docs/ingest.md

-##Ingesting process
+## Ingesting process

-To ingest data, the CLI commands inside [src/Command/Ingesting](src/Command/Ingesting) should be used.
+To ingest data, use CLI commands inside [src/Command/Ingesting](src/Command/Ingesting).

 Ingested data should be put a CSV file.
 CSV is the only supported format.